Omair Rana

+Omair Rana was appointed as a CLF Goodwill Ambassador by the Children's Literature Festival on 30 July 2019.

-Early life and career
+Early life

 He had his early education in Al Ain, UAE, Al Ain English-speaking school, which was instrumental in inculcating his love for theatre.
 In the course of his career development, he also undertook a number of internships including one with the Lahore Chamber of Commerce & Industry.

+Career

+Theatre

-He is a theater actor in the region who has made a significant contribution in the field of teaching Dramatics Art at a number of institutions, including introducing IGCSE Drama to Pakistan in 2009.
-As a screen actor he has also worked in numerous TV productions and in the films Chambaili and Tamanna.
+He is a theater actor in the region who has made a significant contribution in the field of teaching dramatics Art at a number of institutions, including introducing IGCSE Drama to Pakistan in 2009.

+Cinema

+As a screen actor he has also worked in films such as Chambaili (2013) and Tamanna (2014).

+Television

-Making his TV debut in 2014, he won a lot of recognition for his performances in dramas like Maan, Sang-e-Mar Mar and O Rangreza, and in 2018 he starred in the much anticipated Hum TV's period drama Aangan.
-Omair Rana was appointed as a CLF Goodwill Ambassador by the Children's Literature Festival on July 30, 2019.
+Making his TV debut in 2014, he won a lot of recognition for his performances in dramas like Maan (2015), Sang-e-Mar Mar (2016) and O Rangreza (2017), and in 2018 he starred in the much anticipated Hum TV's period drama Aangan.

+In 2020, he played the villainous and lewd stepfather of the protagonist in the romance Pyar Ke Sadqay.
+In 2023, he played the role of the father of the main lead in the drama Ishq Murshid.
+In 2025, he had a supporting role in the Ramadan special drama Ishq Di Chashni.